A guide to web scraping using BeautifulSoup

 soup = BeautifulSoup(sample_html, 'html.parser')

-You can access individual tags as attributes of the soup object.
-For instance, check out this code to get the h3 tag:
+- You can access individual tags as attributes of the soup object.
+For instance, the following code gets the h3 tag:

 soup.h3